kktsvetkov/smarty2/README.md

 # Smarty 2 - the PHP compiling template engine

+This is a fork from [**Smarty 2.6.31**](https://github.com/smarty-php/smarty/tree/v2.6.31).
+I am involved in a project that is heavily integrated with this version of the library and I wanted to clean it up and make some changes to it.
+Mainly the changes involve removing outdated features and other things we do not use, but also improving some of the codebase and bring it closely to the state of PHP in the 2020s.

 ## Installation

 To get the latest stable version add this in your `composer.json` file: